aidancrowther/COMP3004-Scrummy/Documentation/Team6Report3.md

 * Tested and wrote methods (using TDD) for AI to interact with the table, including:
     * Creating melds from its own hand to add to the table
     * Adding to preexisting melds on the table from its own hand
-    * Splitting melds on the table and adding tiles from its hand to make two new complete melds
+    * Splitting melds on the table and adding tiles from its hand to make two new complete melds (Incomplete)

 __Plans until Due Date:__

+* Finish splitting
 * Finish Strategy 2, 3, and 4 logic by Nov 1st
 * Assist other team members after Nov 1st to complete game